Game Support and Live Operations Services

 ads_interstitial_cooldown_sec int 120

-Firebase Crashlytics — the standard for mobile games.
-Integrated via Firebase SDK, it automatically captures unhandled C# exceptions and native crashes (including IL2CPP).
-Key metrics to monitor daily:
+Without crash reporting, you learn about critical bugs from reviews, not from a dashboard.
+Firebase Crashlytics is the standard for mobile games.
+It integrates via Firebase SDK and automatically captures unhandled C# exceptions and native crashes (including IL2CPP).

-• Crash-free users rate — should be above 99.5% for a stable project
+• Crash-free users rate: should be above 99.5% for a stable project.

 Analytics and Content Iteration

-• session_start / session_end (session duration)
+• session_start / session_end

 • level_start / level_complete / level_fail